-Summer 2014 Drew Mini-Course Offerings
+Fall 2014 Drew Mini-Course Offerings

 This program of non-credit short courses is jointly sponsored by Drew University’s Caspersen School of Graduate Studies and the Friends of the Madison Public Library.
 These courses are intended to be suitable for the general public, with no prerequisites.
 However, they are taught at a level consistent with Drew University’s outstanding academic reputation.
 There are no examinations, grades, or required reading.

-Please print registration form, fill it out and mail with your check to the address on the form.
+Please print the registration form, fill it out and mail with your check to the address on the form.
 Please provide an e-mail address as your registration will be confirmed via email.

-Summer 2014 Registration Form
+Fall 2014 Registration Form

-Five Tuesdays: July 1, 8, 15, 22, 29; 1:30 – 3:30 pm
+Five Wednesdays: Oct.1, 8, 15, 22, 29; 1:30 – 3:30 PM

 The Great Statue of Egyptian Independence is entitled “Egypt Rising” or “Awakening” and depicts a maiden removing her veil next to a Sphinx transforming into a virile young man standing on his own two feet.
 The ideal and the reality of modern Egyptian society are the focus of this survey of the emergence of Modern Egypt from the beginning of Western penetration to the present new Constitutional experiment.

 Topics will include the emergence of Egypt from the Ottoman Empire, the Khedive Period, and the era of Struggle against Imperialism and for Independence, the Revolution, and the modern republics.
 The focus, while framed in political concerns, will include the changing life styles and social relations within Egypt and the development of new social movements to challenge the system and the political leadership.